Installation on Novell OES Linux (iPrint)

 The host user account is not an eDirectory account but a local system account.
 One way to create the "papercut" account on OES Linux is:

-Open YaST Control Panel; then select User Management under Security and Users.
+Open YaST Control Panel; then under Security and Users select User and Group Administration.

-On the User Data tab, enter a username of papercut and assign a secret password.
+On the User Data tab, enter a username of papercut and assign a password.

 On the Details tab, select Empty Home with permissions 755 and change the Home Directory path to define an alternate install location.